Performance Analysis of Digital Processing-in-Memory through a Case Study on Convolutional-Neural-Network Acceleration: Matrix Multiplication/Convolution

 This section investigates the performance of matrix multiplication and 2D convolution via digital PIM.
 The extension of the arithmetic parallelism provided in the previous section to such matrix operations was first investigated in FloatPIM~\cite{FloatPIM} and then generalized in MatPIM~\cite{MatPIM}.
 These works express the matrix operations as a serial sequence of vectored arithmetic operations, thereby utilizing digital PIM for the vector parallelism.
-The matrix operations are characterized by high data reuse, and thus the experimental memory-bound GPU approaches the theoretical compute-bound GPU performance.
+The matrix operations are characterized by high data reuse, and thus the experimental memory-bound GPU approaches compute-bound performance.

 Figure~\ref{fig:results:mat} compares the performance of digital PIM approaches to experimental and theoretical GPU performance for \emph{batched} matrix multiplication on many pairs of matrices (both of dimension $n \times n$).
 In this operation, we find reuse of $O(n)$ as there is a total of $O(n^3)$ operations operating on $O(n^2)$ data.
-Therefore, as $n$ increases, we expect the performance gap between experimental memory-bound GPU and theoretical compute-bound GPU will diminish.
+Therefore, as $n$ increases, we expect the performance gap between experimental memory-bound GPU and theoretical compute-bound GPU will diminish as data movement is no longer the bottleneck.
 Indeed, we find in Figure~\ref{fig:results:mat} that the gap shrinks with increasing $n$ (e.g., $n=32$ has a significantly larger gap than $n=128$).
-Overall, we conclude that starting at $n=128$, the GPU performance surpasses that of digital PIM due to the data reuse mitigating the memory wall bottleneck.
-Two-dimensional convolution with a $k\times k$ kernel on a $W \times H$ image possesses similar considerations with data reuse of $O(k^2)$ ($O(WHk^2)$ operations on $O(WH)$ data).
+Overall, for representation size $N=32$, we conclude that starting at $n=128$, the experimental GPU energy efficiency surpasses that of digital PIM due to the data reuse mitigating the memory wall bottleneck.
+Two-dimensional convolution with a $k\times k$ kernel on a $W \times H$ image has similar considerations with data reuse of $O(k^2)$ ($O(WHk^2)$ operations on $O(WH)$ data).